Is it actually possible for a beginner to make money blogging in 2020? Can someone make a living out of blogging or is it just another myth?

 The list of people making serious money from blogging is too long to keep track of — I wouldn’t be able to put it together.

-However above I have mentioned few bloggers who have personally inspired me to become a blogger.
+However above I have mentioned a few bloggers who have personally inspired me to become a blogger.

-These blogging superstars have proved that it is absolutely reasonable to start a blog with the goal of becoming financially independent.
+These blogging superstars have proved that it is absolutely reasonable to start a blog with the goal of making living from blogging.

 Making serious income from blogging is completely a practical concept.

 With this mega guide, I’ve tried to tell you everything you need to know to start taking action now.
 Today.

 If you follow every single step sincerely and don’t skip anything, you’ll have a real foundation for your blog to begin earning meaningful income.